 Regarding frequency, Morton et al report that research indicates that higher training frequencies do not independently improve strength gains, regardless of whether volume is matched or unmatched.
 You can obtain strength gains training as little as once weekly; but this frequency may not support maximal hypertrophy (more about this below).

 Regarding daily protein intake, Morton et al report that “increased protein intake up to at least 1.6 g/kg of body mass/day may provide a small but statistically significant benefit” for gaining strength.
-The best protein sources are eggs, milk and meat.
+Legumes are the best protein sources.

 Regarding inter-set rest (i.e. rest between sets), Morton et al state that recent evidence suggests that increasing inter-set rest (to greater than 2 minutes) may improve strength gains.